EconomyLens.com

 A global artificial intelligence boom has turbocharged Samsung's chip business. ©AFP

 Seoul (AFP) – A group of Samsung Electronics shareholders on Thursday vowed legal action against a tentative deal between the South Korean chip giant and its largest labour union that averted a major strike.
 The last-minute agreement on bonuses — which union members will vote on — was struck late Wednesday, with plans for an 18-day strike from Thursday put on hold until further notice.
-The dispute takes place against the backdrop of a global artificial intelligence boom that has turbocharged Samsung’s business while boosting national growth and the stock market.

 Related

-The Korea Shareholder Action Headquarters, a shareholders’ group, on Thursday staged a rally protesting the deal near the residence of Samsung Electronics chairman Lee Jae-yong.
-Negotiations over operating profit-linked bonuses were not passed in a shareholders’ resolution, and therefore have no “legal validity” under the current commercial act, they said.
+The Korea Shareholder Action Headquarters, a shareholders’ group, on Thursday staged a rally protesting the deal, near the residence of Samsung Electronics chairman Lee Jae-yong.
+Negotiations over operating profit-linked bonuses were not passed in a shareholders’ resolution and therefore have no “legal validity” under the current commercial act, they said.
 The group vowed to “use all legal means available” to “block any company fund disbursement” based on the deal if it is concluded by “bypassing” these required procedures.

 Samsung memory chips are found in everything from consumer electronics to computer processors — with its next-gen, high-bandwidth models used to scale up AI data centres.
 Samsung in April said first-quarter operating profit soared roughly 750 percent year-on-year, while its market capitalisation topped $1 trillion for the first time this month.
 The prospect of a strike had raised concern over the economic impact on South Korea, where semiconductors account for about 35 percent of exports.